 ABOUT THE REVIEWER:

-Orna Ferenz, a full time EFL lecturer at Bar Ilan University, completed her PhD studies at Bar Ilan University.
+ABOUT THE REVIEWER Orna Ferenz, a full time EFL lecturer at Bar Ilan University, completed her PhD studies at Bar Ilan University.
 Her doctoral dissertation, Planning Processes and Language Choice In Research-based EFL Academic Writing, investigates the psycholinguistic and sociolinguistic components of planning and language use among advanced English as a Foreign Language (EFL) academic student writers.
 The study is focused on the interface between language use, cognitive processes, and social networks during the EFL academic planning process.